cbrwizard/cbrwizard.com/README.md

 #cbrwizard.com

-A wizardry websitez build with MeteorJS.
+A wizardry website build with MeteorJS.
+This code might be useful if you want to have an example of MeteorJS file structure.

+It uses ES6, Stylus, Jade, ThreeJS, TAPi18n, MomentJS and IronRouter.

+Current tasks, bugs, etc. can be seen [on Trello](https://trello.com/b/D5IOdhwX/cbrwizard-com).

-##How to prepare to dev:
+##How to dev:
 1. $ meteor

-##Tests (wip)
+##Tests
 Tests are located in /tests and are written in Jasmine.
+They are quite general at the moment.
 To run them, type

 ```bash